 2. Your goods needs

-The second step you should take is to study whether the warehouse layout is appropriate for your goods.
-If you have goods that need special care, like perishable products, you might consider going for climate-controlled warehouses that will allow you to store tour goods in the temperature and level of humidity it needs to survive the shipping journey.
+If you have goods that need special care, like perishable products, you might consider going for climate-controlled warehouses that will allow you to store your goods in the temperature and level of humidity it need to survive the shipping journey.

 3. The warehouse’s Location